Gamer08YT/jmix-plugin-addon/README.md

 # JMIX Plugin Addon

-Das JMIX Plugin Addon erlaubt es eigene Plugins für JMIX zu schreiben die nicht im Source Code verankert sind, sondern über PF4J injected werden.
+The JMIX Plugin Addon allows you to write your own plugins for JMIX that are not anchored in the source code, but are injected via PF4J.

 The addon allows you to load/unload and deactivate plugins.